brandur/org/fragments/ibooks.md

 iBook's only weakness is the same as Apple's: the cloud.
 There isn't a good way of getting content into iBooks; your options are:

 * Browse the store from your device and buy or download something from it.
-This is a slow and frustrating experience at the best of times, and not suitable for getting other personal content onto the device.
+This is a slow and frustrating experience at the best of times, and not suitable for transferring other personal content.
 * Plug your device into your computer via USB and transfer content with iTunes.
 This method involves both wires and iTunes, neither of which is ever going to be a pleasant experience.
 * Transfer content to the device using another program, and use "Open In ..." with iBooks.